Mon. Sep 25th, 2023

 Who will benefit most from VFP/SSP retuning:

-Anyone suffering from trauma, anxiety and stress will benefit.
+Anyone suffering from trauma, anxiety and stress will benefit (children, young people and adults).

 It is also excellent for anyone suffering from auditory hypersensitivity and state regulation disorders, namely: